faerryn/user.nvim/README.md

 local user = require("user")
 user.setup({ parallel = true })
 local use = user.use

+user.flush() -- at the bottome of your config
 ```
 Note that you still have to wait for the operations to complete.